zsavajji/gmap-vue/packages/documentation/docs/README.md

 ### v3.2.0

-From v3.2.0 when you load the Google Maps API externally, from an HTML file for example, now you can load the plugin without any load option, and you don't need to change anything from you Google Map script tag in the HTML file, in that sort of cases if the callback is not called after **1 seconds** from be initialized the plugin will be check **every 0.5 second** if the object `window.google.maps` is populated and ready to use it.
+From v3.2.0 when you load the Google Maps API externally, from an HTML file for example, now you can load the plugin without any load option, and you don't need to change anything from you Google Map script tag in the HTML file, in that sort of cases if the callback is not called after **1 second** from be initialized the plugin will be check **every 0.5 second** if the object `window.google.maps` is populated and ready to use it.

 ### v3.0.0